apluslms/a-plus/courses/README.md

 	* `mv` (optional): a space separated list of *path->path* where both paths are relative to submission root e.g.
 		`user/file_name->user/new_dir/file_name`
+	* `cp_generated`: (only in personalized exercises)
+		a space separated list of *path->path* where the source path is relative to the generated exercise instance assigned to the user and the destination path is relative to the submission root.
+E.g., `seed->user/seed` copies a generated file `seed` into the submission directory (assume that the exercise generator creates a file called `seed`).
 	* `cp_personal`: (only in personalized exercises)
-		a space separated list of *path->path* where the source path is relative to the user's personal directory (contains generated link and personal directory) and the destination path is relative to the submission root.
-E.g., `generated/->user` copies all generated files of the exercise instance to the submission directory and `personal/somefile->user/somefile` copies a personal file `somefile` to the submission directory.
+		a space separated list of *path->path* where the source path is relative to the user's personal directory and the destination path is relative to the submission root.
+E.g., `somefile->user/somefile` copies a personal file `somefile` to the submission directory.

 	**Note** that the cp/mv *path->path* pattern does not replicate shell